- How to Calculate Income Tax on Salary with Example FY 2023-24

 As a result of these changes, a salaried employee in the new tax regime can save up to Rs 17,500 in income tax.

 According to Section 115BAC of the Income Tax Act, individuals or Hindu undivided families (HUFs) with income other than from a profession or business can choose to be taxed under the new tax regime with reduced tax slab rates.
-This regime was introduced from the financial year 2020-21 and became the default tax regime from the financial year 2023-24.
+This regime was introduced in the financial year 2020-21 and became the default tax regime from the financial year 2023-24.
 While opting for the new regime offers lower tax rates, it comes with the trade-off of losing various deductions and exemptions available under the old tax regime.
 Taxpayers can still opt for the old tax regime by filing Form 10-IEA before the due date of filing their income tax return.

 What are the Income Tax Slab Rates Under Section 115BAC?